The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 Consequently, in 2015, a report tabled in the County Assembly by the Transport Committee showed that 33 out of the 40 functioning KSH 400 million Close Circuit Television Camera (CCTV) produced low-quality images and could not be relied on by security agencies.

-Nairobi county has 43 markets run on rental, tenant purchase, site and service scheme and open-air terms such as Wakulima market, Gikomba, Muthurwa, Kangemi, and Kawangware.
+Nairobi county has 43 markets run on rental, tenant purchase, site and service schemes and open-air terms such as Wakulima market, Gikomba, Muthurwa, Kangemi, and Kawangware.

 In contrast to the developments aimed at curbing the soaring numbers of street vendors in the city, the UN-HABITAT Global Campaign on good urban governance is the ‘Inclusive City’.